infoshareacademy/jfddr1-coderki-app/README.md

 ### HELLO!

 Welcome in repository for awsome Project 3, coded during course for Junior Front-End Developer orginized by infoShare Academy.
 This is a repository prepared by a team of three fearless novice programmers - Corderki 😅.
-Try out our App.
+Try out our new App for tasks.

 ## Intro to Home Manager